cchurch/api-docs/source/includes/_sample_code.md

 curl --request POST https://login.eagleeyenetworks.com/g/aaa/authenticate --data "username=[USERNAME]&password=[PASSWORD]" -H "Authentication: [API_KEY]:"
 ```

-In this section we will walk You through the process of making API requests using the **cURL** command line tool.
+In this section we will walk you through the process of making API requests using the **cURL** command line tool.
 The Eagle Eye APIs are platform agnostic and we use them to create the web, Android and iOS Eagle Eye clients.
 Curl is a tool for transferring data to and from a server using a wide range of supported protocols including HTTP/HTTPS, which is what we are interested in

 **cURL** can be installed by visiting [this site](http://curl.haxx.se) (present on most linux systems by default)